GeoffChurch/perfunctory_types/README.md

 The algebra is constrained into a subalgebra by constraining the types of a constructor's arguments.

 The algebra is coalesced into a quotient algebra by declaring types with multiple constructors.
-This is in some sense secondary to constraints but it enables finite expression of nontrivial type algebras.

-Typechecking amounts to checking that a term is a member of the subalgebra induced by the type constraints.
+Typechecking amounts to checking that a term is a member of the algebra induced by the type constraints.

 ## Salient aspects